gk69-cz/ecartmob/ekartmob/README.md

 Photo by Andreea Ch: https://www.pexels.com/photo/two-clear-drinking-glasses-on-table-1166646/ Photo by SHVETS production: https://www.pexels.com/photo/sticky-notes-and-binder-clips-9743098/

-# logo inages
+# logo images
 placed in folder .
 add it in the assets folder and declare it in the ymal

 ## Functionality

-# home
+home
-# product with search and filter
+product with search and filter category Screen
-# category Screen
-# Empty wishlist
+Empty wishlist
-# Empty cart Screen
+Empty cart Screen